vgenguita/kvm-cloudimage/README.md

 ```

 ### Create VM
+Using default values:
 ```shell
 ./vm_manage.sh create -ntestMachine
 ```
-A VM will ve created with default values. you can set then on [env_scripts/common.sh](env_scripts/common.sh) file.
+__Note__: Default values can be customized in the [env_scripts/common.sh](env_scripts/common.sh) file.

+With custom specifications:
 ```shell
 ./vm_manage.sh create -ntestMachine -r4098 -c4 -s100
 ```
-A VM will be created with 4098 MB of RAM, 4 vCPUs and 100Gb of storage
+This creates a VM with 4096 MB of RAM, 4 vCPUs, and 100 GB of disk space.

 ## List VMs
 ```shell